asayers/attendancebot/README.md

    for attendancebot with permission to write to cloud storage.
 Record the credentials (in json format).
 See [here][google cloud auth] for more on how authentication works with google cloud platform.
-3. Now you can to configure some things by changing the source (sorry!).
-In src/Main.hs, set the value `user_me` to the user ID of your slack bot, and set `channel_annouce` to the ID of the  channel you want attendancebot to send reports to.
-You should also set the timezone, deadline, and report schedule.
+3. Now you can configure some things by changing the source (sorry!).
+In src/{Main,Config}.hs, you can set the timezone, deadline, and report schedule.
 4. Build `attendancebot` with `make`.
 The binary ends up in .stack-work/install somewhere.
-5. You can now start `attendancebot` with the following environment variables:
+5. You can now start `attendancebot` with the following environment variables set appropriately:

-- `SLACK_API_TOKEN` should be the token for the slack bot user, eg.
-  `abcd-01234567890-abcdefghijklmnopqrstuvwxyz`
-- `GOOGLE_APPLICATION_CREDENTIALS` should be the path to the google credentials file, eg. `/usr/local/etc/attendancebot/google-credentials.json`
-- `ATTENDANCE_LOG` should be a (writeable) path where attendancebot will keep its database, eg. `/var/lib/attendancebot/eventlog`
+        SLACK_API_TOKEN="abcd-12345678901-ABCDEFGHIJKLMNOPQRSTUVWX"
+        GOOGLE_APPLICATION_CREDENTIALS="/usr/local/etc/attendancebot/google-credentials.json"
+        SPREADSHEET_ID="A1B2C2D-4E5F6G7H8I9J0K1L2M3N4O4P5Q6R7S8T9U0V"
+        SPREADSHEET_RANGE="A4:K369"
+        ATTENDANCEBOT_USER="U1A2B3C4D"
+        ANNOUNCEMENT_CHANNEL="C1A2B3C4D"
+        ATTENDANCE_LOG="/var/lib/attendancebot/eventlog"

-If you want to use the included systemd service file (attendancebot.service), then you'll need to change `EnvironmentFile` to point to a script which sets the above environment variables, and change `ExecStart` to point to the attendancebot binary.
+If you want to use the included systemd service file (attendancebot.service), then put the above variables in /usr/local/etc/attendancebot/defaults and move the binary to /usr/local/bin/attendancebot.
+Also, make sure you add a user called "attendancebot", and that `ATTENDANCE_LOG` is readable/writable for this user.

 All of this could be a lot smoother, but as I said, this is unreleased software.